manveru/ramaze/README.md

   examples of real usage of the templating-engines.
 Tries to implement the same functionality in each `template_*.rb` file using a different engine.

+* Many more fully functional examples can be found in the examples folder.

 # How to find Help